11 Ways To Prevent Tooth Decay

 How to brush properly:

 - Use gentle circles angled towards your gums.
-None of that side-to-side motion, and don’t brush too hard — that can actually damage your teeth.
+Avoid that side-to-side motion.
+Don’t brush too hard — that can actually damage your teeth.

 - Use soft bristles.
 Hard bristles can do more harm than good.

 - Use an electric toothbrush.
-Electric toothbrushes are much better at those circular motions than the average person.
+They’re much better at those circular motions than the average person.

 - Brush twice a day.
 On average, it takes plaque about half a day to form before it starts causing tooth decay.
-That’s fairly general, but it’s a good guide for how often to brush those pearly whites.
+For starters, brush before breakfast to boost saliva production first thing and get rid of any overnight plaque buildup.

-- Don’t brush after acidic meals.
-If you brush your teeth right after a meal, or right after drinking an acidic drink like soda or orange juice, you are actually rubbing the acids into your tooth enamel.
-Rinse your mouth clean of those acids after meals, and wait 30 minutes or so before brushing.
+- Don’t brush after acidic meals or drinks.
+If you brush your teeth right after drinking an acidic soda or orange juice, you’re rubbing the acids into your tooth enamel.
+Rinse your mouth clean of those acids after meals and wait 30 minutes or so before brushing.

 2. Use the right toothpaste.